Mewmp55/DADS7202HW02/README.md

 <p align="center"><img width="750" alt="image" src="https://user-images.githubusercontent.com/97492504/196964535-4dd428a7-f11e-49cf-9fb8-e2a939e84065.png"></p>

-- Pre-train ResNet101  (RetinaNet101) model cannot detect Durians at all.
+- Pre-train the SSD ResNet101 V1 FPN 640x640 (RetinaNet101) model cannot detect Durians at all.
 - Next, inferencing the finetune model with 2,000 steps.
 The output looks better.
 The model can detect and know some Durians with confidentiality at 91% and 94%.
 - At 5,000 steps, the model still detects and knows some Durians but has a better confidence level at 95% and 99%.
 - Add the number of steps to 10,000.
 Then, the model has more potential.
 It can detect all Durians on the image at a confidence level of 97% to 100%.